 Our annual native plant sale typically happens on the second Saturday in March.
-It occurred this year on Saturday, March 11 from 9 am to 3 pm and was a huge success.
-Come check out all the beautiful plants!
+It occurred this year on on Saturday, March 11 from 9 am to 3 pm and was a huge success.
+Come check out all the beautiful plants next year!

 The sale is perfect place to get some advice about native plants and buy plants that are sometimes difficult to find at regular nurseries.
 Most plants are potted, as noted in the plant list.
 We provide native plant experts to help with selection, boxes for handling and transporting the plants, and general volunteers to help collect and carry the plants to your vehicle.
 Credit cards, cash, and checks are welcome payment.
 Come early for the best selection.